Utah Vehicle Bill of Sale | Form TC-843

 Registering a Vehicle in Utah

-By law in Utah, the seller must hand over the title of a vehicle within 28 hours from the date of sale.
-Once the buyer has the title and the Utah vehicle bill of sale, signed by the seller, they can proceed to register the vehicle in their name.
-A newly registered vehicle can be done in person at your county DMV office.
+The seller must hand over the title within 28 hours from the date of sale.
+Once the buyer has the title and the bill of sale, signed by the seller, they can proceed to register the vehicle in their name.
+A newly registered one can be done in person at your county DMV office.
 Alternatively, you can use the UPP online registration application service, which allows you to submit documentation and print a temporary permit should you need more time.

 If you want to drop your documents off in person and complete the process, you can visit one of the DMV offices listed.
 You must make an appointment first.

 Buyers must register their vehicle within 30 days from the date of sale.
-If you are a new resident in the state of Utah, you have 60 days from your date of residency to register your vehicle.
+If you are a new resident in the state, you have 60 days from your date of residency to register it.
 You may need to have a Vehicle Inspection for safety and emissions.

-Any vehicle being titled or registered for the first time in Utah must complete a VIN inspection.
-A Certificate of Inspection (Form TC-661), will need to be completed by an employee of the Utah DMV, a Utah registered peace officer, a certified safety inspector, or a licensed Utah dealer.
+Any vehicle being titled or registered for the first time must complete a VIN inspection.
+A Certificate of Inspection (Form TC-661), will need to be completed by an employee of the DMV, a registered peace officer, a certified safety inspector, or a licensed dealer.

 Documents Required to Register a Vehicle in Utah